-Affirmative action divided Asian Americans and other People Of Color.
+Affirmative action divided Asian Americans and other people of color.
 Here's how

 "That's the dynamic that Blum is trading on," Haney López says.
 He says the promise of proximity to whiteness and power has been used as part of a larger trend radicalizing Asian Americans on the right.
 "He's saying — 'hey Asian Americans, you too can see Black and brown people demanding equity and inclusion as a threat to you.
 Cast your fate with white opponents of integration, with white people who are skeptical of equality.'"

-Research about the model minority myth bares this out, Wong says.
+Research about the model minority myth bears this out, Wong says.
 "Asian-Americans who internalize this myth are also more likely to exhibit anti-Black attitudes and to be anti-affirmative action."

 The model minority myth does something else, Chen says.
 By bolstering the idea that Asian Americans—like her—don't benefit from race conscious policies or practice, "it insinuates that Asian Americans are not affected by racism in this country."